13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss - Telogen Effluvium

-Telogen effluvium is temporary hair loss that happens after a traumatic event, shock, or some type of stress.
-This leads to the hair growth cycle to go into resting for a period of time.
+If you’ve experienced a traumatic event, shock, or stress, you may have temporary hair loss known as Telogen Effluvium.
+This condition causes the hair growth cycle to go into resting for a period of time.

 • Caused by Trauma, Shock, or Stress